Txy822/Computer_vision/README.md

 - Faces are projected from combination of these eigenfaces and mean
 - Recognition is  done by comparing the projected image and original known using Euclidean distance to measure similarity
 - Add the convenient  threshold value to identify the given image as recognized or not
-- This approach over other face recognition system is because of its simplicity, speed and insensitivity to small or gradual changes of faces.
+- This approach is better over the other face recognition system because of its simplicity, speed and insensitivity to small or gradual changes of faces.

 The following figure shows how the developed face recognition system can identify the input image and be able to recognise it to give access.
 Which is useful for security systems.